Doctor working on laptop

 Patients may have more than one email address.
 They may not want information sent to a work or shared email for example, so make sure you check which address they want you to use.

-Useful tip to avoid incorrect email address
+Useful tip to avoid email address errors

-To avoid such errors, you could ask the patient to email you requesting the information and giving consent to reply using email.
+To avoid email errors, you could ask the patient to email you requesting the information and giving consent to reply using email.
 This serves both as a record of the patient’s consent and confirmation of their preferred email address.

-5. Password protect sensitive information
+Password protect sensitive information

 Your policy needs to address whether and how you will send particular types of information, for example results, prescriptions, or referrals.

-6. Use a privacy disclaimer
+Use a privacy disclaimer

-The best course is to avoid sending email to unintended recipients.
-However, it is useful to have a privacy disclaimer on all emails leaving the practice as an additional protection.
+It is useful to have a privacy disclaimer on all emails leaving the practice as an additional protection.

-Document email in medical records
+Save emails in medical records

 Is email ever inappropriate?